 Research InterestsDr.
-Still has been studying developments in nutrition, metabolic syndrome, and obesity for nearly two decades.
-His work has included research into genetic markers for obesity, NASH and diabetes; the metabolic differences among obese, formerly obese, and normal-weight men; surgical options for severely obese persons, and leptin-level determination among elderly obese women.
-He serves as principal investigator on a rural elderly nutrition and aging study of some 22,000 individuals.
+Still has been studying developments in nutrition, metabolic syndrome, and obesity for nearly three decades.
+His work has included research into genetic markers for obesity, NASH and diabetes; longitudinal assessment and outcomes of the bariatric surgery patient.
+He also serves as principal investigator of the Geisinger rural elderly nutrition and aging study of some 22,000 individuals.

-He is the author of the book chapter on obesity in Conn's Current Therapy, 1999, 2007 and 2008 editions and the co-author of several other textbook chapters.
-He has also published in several journals, including Archives of Surgery, Current Gastroenterology Reports, Journal of Clinical Gastroenterology, and Surgery for Obesity and Related Disorders, Human Molecular Genetics, among others.
-He has lectured on such subjects as vitamin and mineral metabolism; diet, nutrition, and exercise; obesity through the life cycle; and peri-operative medical and nutritional management of the bariatric surgery patient.
+He has recently edited CRC Press 2014 Nutrition and Bariatric surgery as well as 2014 ASMBS Textbook of Bariatric Surgery, Volume1.
+He has also published in multiple journals, including Obesity, PNAS, Lancet Endocrinology, Annals of Surgery, Gastroenterology, Journal of Clinical Gastroenterology, Surgery for Obesity and Related Disorders, Human Molecular Genetics, among others.
+He has lectured on such subjects as vitamin and mineral metabolism; diet, nutrition, and exercise; obesity through the life cycle; and the peri-operative medical and nutritional management of the bariatric surgery patient.

-Dr. Still is certified by the American Board of Internal Medicine, American Board of Obesity Medicine, the American Board of Physician Nutrition Specialists, and the American College of Nutrition, among others.
+Dr. Still is certified by the American Board of Internal Medicine, American Board of Obesity Medicine, the American Board of Physician Nutrition Specialists, and the American College of Nutrition.
 He belongs to several professional societies, including The Obesity Society, American Society of Metabolic and Bariatric Surgery and the American Society of Parenteral and Enteral Nutrition.
 He is a fellow of the American College of Physicians and the American College of Nutrition.
-He serves on the board of directors for the Surgical Review Corporation, The Obesity Action Coalition and is the past President of the National Board of Physician Nutrition Specialists as well as others editorial boards.
+He served on the board of directors for The Obesity Action Coalition and is the past President of the National Board of Physician Nutrition Specialists as well as others editorial boards.
 He and his program have been featured on CNN, National Public Radio, ABC News, The Discovery Health Channel and several local affiliates.
 He was awarded the 2011 ASMBS’ Integrated Health Circle of Excellence Award.

 EducationM.S., Columbia University Institute of Human Nutrition, 1986